 Most of these stereotypes stem from both elements of popular culture and social ideologies formed by society itself.
 According to a sociological journal titled Trends in Cognitive Science, “forming conceptually rich social categories helps people navigate the complex social world by allowing them to reason about others’ likely thoughts, beliefs, actions, and interactions as guided by group membership.
 Yet, social categorization often has nefarious consequences.”
 Like any staple classification found in society — whether it be class, gender, or race — stereotypes pertaining to college majors is just a partial reflection of the constructive nature of humans, as we have a natural tendency to place others in defined categories.

 Let’s get the least shocking facts out of the way: the percentage of men in STEM was far higher than women, regardless of the overwhelming majority of women who responded to the survey.
-It was a bit upsetting to interpret these results, considering how STEM is often perceived as a male dominated field.
-According to the Institution of Research and Development Management at the University of New Orleans, this statistic is unfortunately true in regard to Engineering majors.
-In fall of 2018, student enrollment data confirms that 82 percent of men dominate this major, with women only comprising 18 percent of the College of Engineering.
+It was a bit upsetting to interpret these results, considering how STEM is often perceived as a male-dominated field.
+According to the Institution of Research and Development Management at the University of New Orleans, this statistic is, unfortunately, true in regard to Engineering majors.
+In the fall of 2018, student enrollment data confirms that 82 percent of men dominate this major, with women only comprising 18 percent of the College of Engineering.

 There is hope, however.
 Looking at the survey responses, I was ecstatic to find that there was an equal amount of women in both STEM and Liberal Arts.
-As a former STEM major, I believe that women will slowly, but surely, dominate this field.
-Many rightfully claim that this statistic does not discourage them but rather make them stronger.
+As a former STEM major, I believe that women will slowly but surely, dominate this field.
+Many rightfully claim that this statistic does not discourage them but rather makes them stronger.
 A female Engineering major wrote, “I’ve heard people say that Engineering is not meant for girls, which I am here to prove them wrong.”
-You go, girl.

-The physical stereotypes written by the respondents about themselves and other majors definitely reflects the common perceptions we see in the larger culture.
+The physical stereotypes written by the respondents about themselves and other majors definitely reflect the common perceptions we see in the larger culture.
 In addition to women in STEM, those in Liberal Arts fields have also stated that they feel outcasted for their gender.
 One female student wrote that the general stereotype of Film majors is “White, male, poor, struggling, [and] liberal.”
-Another student in this field explained this phenomenon further in depth:
+Another student in this field explained this phenomenon further in-depth:

-The applicants were then tasked to respond with stereotypes they have heard about other majors.
+The applicants were then tasked to respond with stereotypes they had heard about other majors.
 A Pre-Nursing major has heard that “all English majors are hopeless.”
 According to a Biology major, “Business majors are greedy.
 Education majors are obnoxious and dingy.
 Liberal Arts is a useless major.”
 An IDS major wrote, “Engineering majors are all white and international dudes.”
 These points have definitely been heard — numerous times and on several occasions.